frankeng/CarlaSemiTruckTrailer/README.md

 ```sh
 python manual_control.py --filter dafxf
 ```
-Then drive backwark with the truck to the front of the trailer and it will couple.
+Then drive backwards with the tractor to the front of the trailer and it will couple.
 It needs a lot of improvement, but it works.